WSDOT/wsdot-ios-app/README.md

 Setup
 -----

-* Written in xcode 7.3.
+* Written in Swift 2.2
+* Developed with Xcode 7.3.
 * Open the `WSDOT.xcworkspace` project in Xcode to get the CocoaPods workspace.

 Dependencies